Saint John the Baptist in the Desert (Raphael)

-Its depiction of John the Baptist as a young boy draws on Michelangelo's 'ignudi' from the Sistine Chapel ceiling.
+Its depiction of John the Baptist as a young boy draws on Michelangelo's ignudi from the Sistine Chapel ceiling.
 The background includes the coats of arms of the La Tremouille family and of its commissioner, Adrien Gouffier de Boissy, cardinal and Grand Almoner of France under Francis I. In 1532 the work was placed in the collegiate church of Saint-Maurice in Oiron by Boissy's nephew Claude Gouffier, husband to a member of the La Tremoille family, meaning that both coats of arms must have been added at that date.

-In 1660 the count of La Feuillade offered the painting to Louis XIV of France.
+In 1660 the Count of La Feuillade offered the painting to Louis XIV of France.
 At the request of the Duke of Maillé the painting was transferred from the royal collection to the parish church of Longpont.
-It was later bought at the posthumous sale of Duke's collection by the art dealer Cousin and entered the French national collection in 1838.
+It was later bought at the posthumous sale of the Duke's collection by the art dealer Cousin and entered the French national collection in 1838.